Here are a clothing and equipment list and some brands for your camping trek.

 a) Waterproof shell gear

-b) Fleece jacket, extra pair of socks, or sandals
+b) Fleece jacket, an extra pair of socks or sandals

-c) Water bottles (2), with at least 2 liter total capacity.
+c) Water bottles (2), with at least 2 liters total capacity.

 d) Camera plus accessories, binoculars, etc.

 For climbing trips:

 You will need a slightly bigger backpack than for a trekking-only trip.
 A 60- 65 liter (3500-4000 cubic inch) pack is required to carry more warm clothing and food during the climbs, and also your personal climbing gear.